 Local bakeries sold either sweets and cake, savoury breads or burek (puff pastry with filling).
 The sesame kuluri from Moja bakery was fresh and delicious.
 That place seemed very popular with students in the morning.
 However, my favourite place was Design by Piem, which I found by chance when passing by.
 The Tres Leches cake was amazing!

 Of course, the main reason I chose to travel to Kavadarci was for the wine!
-I will write a separate post about the wine, as there are a lot of details to share.
+I have written a separate post about the wine, as there are a lot of details to share.
 I love the deep flavours of the red wines, which I think benefit from the sunny weather.
 And a number of the white wine grapes are varieties I had never heard of, but enjoyed very much.
 These include Stanushina, Temjanika, and Bistera.
-I am writing this now as my prediction for the future- one day soon North Macedonian wines are going to surge in popularity!
+I am writing this now as my prediction for the future- one day soon North Macedonian wine is going to surge in popularity!
 They are a hidden gem for the moment.

 Q: Do I need a tour guide?